-- 20.1 Currently, OTC Clear has established three links with other FMIs, namely: - a) a trade reporting link with Over-the-counter Derivatives Trade Repository of the HKMA; - b) a trade reporting link with DTCC Data Repository (U.S.) LLC.; and - c) it has appointed the CMU of the HKMA as its custodian for custody of Non-cash Collateral posted to it by its Clearing Members. - 20.2 OTC Clear has put in place appropriate measures to identify, monitor and manage link-related risks in these three established trade repositories where appropriate. - 20.3 Although OTC Clear settles payments through the Hong Kong RTGS systems, it is not a direct participant and has not established links with any of the Hong Kong RTGS systems.
-As described under Principles 8 - Settlement Finality and 9 - Money Settlements, OTC Clear settles RTGS payments through its settlement banks.
+- 20.1 Currently, OTC Clear has established four links with other FMIs, namely: - a) a trade reporting link with Over-the-counter Derivatives Trade Repository of the HKMA; - b) a trade reporting link with DTCC Data Repository (U.S.) LLC.; - c) a trade reporting link with DTCC Data Repository (Japan) KK.; and - d) it has appointed the CMU of the HKMA as its custodian for custody of Non-cash Collateral posted to it by its Clearing Members. - 20.2 OTC Clear has put in place appropriate measures to identify, monitor and manage linkrelated risks in these three established trade repositories where appropriate. - 20.3 Although OTC Clear settles payments through the Hong Kong RTGS systems, it is not a direct participant and has not established links with any of the Hong Kong RTGS systems.
+As described under Principles 8 Settlement Finality and 9 Money Settlements, OTC Clear settles RTGS payments through its settlement banks.